reach-sh/reach-lang/docs/src/quickstart/index.md

 $ docker-compose --version
 ```

-When all three commands return version numbers, Reach is ready to be installed.
+When it returns a version number, Reach is ready to be installed.
-We recommend creating a parent directory `reach` that will contain the `reach` programming language and all of your Reach projects as subdirectories. i.e.
+We recommend creating a parent directory named `reach` that will contain all of your Reach projects as subdirectories. i.e.

 ```
 reach